-Boiga drapiezii — White-spotted Cat Snake
+Boiga drapiezii — Pale-spotted Cat Snake

 Some other names for this species:

-Drapiez’s Cat Snake
+White-spotted Cat Snake, Drapiez’s Cat Snake

 This species is an ecological equivalent of the new world's Imantodes, using its very long and thin body to stretch from branch to branch in search of sleeping lizards to swallow.
 This one must have had some recent success in that department.